All Perspectives

 What social and environmental indicators should a destination track?

-At minimum: resident perception of tourism's net effects, tracked through independent surveys run at regular intervals; the share of formally versus informally employed persons in tourism industries, using national labor statistics; and two or three environmental health indicators specific to the destination's primary assets.
+At minimum, three indicators: resident perception of tourism's net effects, tracked through independent surveys run at regular intervals.
+The share of formally versus informally employed persons in tourism industries, using national labor statistics.
+Two or three environmental health indicators specific to the destination's primary assets.
 The UN Tourism Statistical Framework for Measuring the Sustainability of Tourism, adopted by 193 UN member states in March 2024, provides the international standard.
 Wonderful Copenhagen publishes resident sentiment data annually and holds a top-three ranking in the Global Destination Sustainability Index.
 This is the most rigorous public example in the industry.

 How does seasonality measurement help a destination?